Strategy video game: History

-Utopia (1981) is generally considered the first real-time strategy game, and real-time strategy elements can be found in several later games, such as Dan Bunten's Cytron Masters (1982), Kōji Sumii's Bokosuka Wars (1983), D. H. Lawson and John Gibson's Stonkers and Steven Faber's Epidemic! (both 1983), and Evryware's The Ancient Art of War (1984).
-However, the genre did not become popular until releases of Herzog Zwei in 1989 and Dune II three years later in 1992.
+Real-time strategy elements can be found in Utopia (1982), Dan Bunten's Cytron Masters (1982), Kōji Sumii's Bokosuka Wars (1983), D. H. Lawson and John Gibson's Stonkers and Steven Faber's Epidemic! (both 1983), and Evryware's The Ancient Art of War (1984).
+However, the genre did not become popular until the release of Herzog Zwei in 1989 and Dune II three years later in 1992.
 Brett Sperry, the creator of Dune II, coined the name "real-time strategy" to help market the new game genre he helped popularize.
 Real-time strategy games changed the strategy genre by emphasizing the importance of time management, with less time to plan.
 Real-time strategy games eventually began to outsell turn-based strategy games.
 With more than 11 million copies sold worldwide by February 2009, StarCraft (1998) became one of the best-selling games for the personal computer.
 It has been praised for pioneering the use of unique "factions" in RTS gameplay, and for having a compelling story.

 2002's Warcraft III: Reign of Chaos has been an influence on real-time strategy games, especially the addition of role-playing elements and heroes as units.
 More than the game itself, mods created with the World Editor led to lasting changes and inspired many future strategy games.
 Defense of the Ancients (DotA), a community-created mod based on Warcraft III, is largely attributed as being the most significant inspiration for the multiplayer online battle arena (MOBA) format.
 Since the format was tied to the Warcraft property, developers began to work on their own "DOTA-style" games, including Heroes of Newerth (2009), League of Legends (2010), and the mod's standalone sequel, Dota 2 (2013).
 Blizzard Entertainment, the owner of Warcraft property, developed a game inspired by DotA titled Heroes of the Storm (2015), which features an array of heroes from Blizzard's franchises, including numerous heroes from Warcraft III.
 Former game journalist Luke Smith called DotA "the ultimate RTS".

 Since its first title was released in 2000, the Total War series by the Creative Assembly has sold over 20 million copies, becoming one of the most successful series of strategy games of all time.